Instructions for fruit growers on downloading Zoom for online webinars

 It is easier than it looks!

 We understand this process and this form of communication may be new and unfamiliar to many of you.
 Each of the statewide fruit educators are committed to helping each grower attend these sessions.
-We are all available to help you download Zoom in order for all growers to be up and running before the webinars begin on April 13.
+We are all available to help you download Zoom in order for all growers to be up and running before the webinars begin.

 The following Extension educators and staff are available for help in the following regions: